kopop8/Better-MURA-v1.11/README.md

 # Better-MURA
-In this repository new csv files are provided that fixes 500+ mislabeled MURA x-rays for all categories.
+In this repository, new csv files are provided that fixes 500+ mislabeled MURA x-rays for all categories.
 The mislabeled x-rays mainly had hardware in them.
-This project only fixes the false negatives.
+This project only fixes the false negatives for now.

 | Category  | Total negative x-rays test  | Wrongly classified  | Total negative x-rays valid  | Wrongly classified  |
 |---|---|---|---|---|